 Welcome to the Darlingsford Lake Melton Fishing Guide.
 Melton is roughly 35 kilometres or 30 minutes from Melbourne.
 This once a small country township was originally known as a thoroughbred country, but recent rapid population booms have this growing township modernised with a harness racing track, wave pool, parks and shopping centre.
-It does surprisingly have a lot of freshwater locations for anglers to try including Darlingsford lake as well as Navan Park Reservoir, Melton Reservoir and West Lakes.
-Many of the lakes are full with Carp.
+It does surprisingly have a lot of freshwater locations for anglers to try including Darlingsford Lake as well as Navan Park Reservoir, Melton Reservoir and West Lakes.
+Many of the lakes are full of Carp.
 On school holidays several of the lakes are stocked regularly with trout making them great spots to take the kids for a fish.
 Melton is also part of future native fish stocking programs making it an excellent fishery in years to come.

 Checkout our detailed video of kayak fishing at Melton Reservoir